turban/Leaflet.Graticule/README.md

     }
 }).addTo(map);

-//Create a graticule and limit its extent to the current map view L.graticule({ extent: map.getBounds() }).addTo(map);
+//Create a graticule with divisions every 20 degrees and
+//limit its extent to the current map view L.graticule({ extent: map.getBounds() }).addTo(map);

 //Change the interval of the graticule